dleon86/Portfolio/2. Julia Set Generator Optimization/readme.md

 # README

 This program generates a set of images that depict the Julia set, and then uses FFmpeg to convert them into a video.
+This program was optimized using OpenMP and compiler optimizations to dramatically increase the computation rate by an order of magnitude.
+Customized Julia sets can be computed by inputting a single variable function and it's derivative, as well as a range for the variable `scale` to iterate over.

 ## Requirements
 - CImg library